laffernandes/gatl/README.md

 - Your favorite [C++17](https://en.wikipedia.org/wiki/C%2B%2B14) compiler.

 Optional tools:
-- [CMake](https://cmake.org) to build and run examples and tests.
+- [CMake](https://cmake.org) to build and run examples and unit-tests.

 Optional C++ libraries:
-- [Google Test](https://github.com/google/googletest) to build and run tests.
+- [Google Test](https://github.com/google/googletest) to build and run unit-tests.

 GATL doesn't have any dependencies other than the C++ standard library.
-We use the CMake build system, but only to build the examples and the unit-tests.

 ## How to "Install" GATL